El Salvadors Bukele Looks Set To Increase Power With Allies Ahead In Polls - UrduPoint

 El Salvador's Bukele Looks Set To Increase Power With Allies Ahead In Polls

+"Victory," Bukele tweeted in anticipation of a win, along with a video of fireworks in the capital San Salvador.

-The New Ideas party, founded by Bukele and contesting an election for the first time, took almost 50 percent of the vote while the Grand Alliance for National Unity, through which he came to power, had around 10 percent according to the Supreme Electoral Tribunal (TSE), with 10 percent of ballots counted after Sunday's election.
+The New Ideas party, founded by Bukele and contesting an election for the first time, together with the Grand Alliance for National Unity (GANA), through which he came to power, had more than half the votes according to the Supreme Electoral Tribunal (TSE), with 64 percent of ballots counted after Sunday's elections.

+The official count will only begin on Tuesday, where it will be determined how many of the 84 seats in Congress each party will take, a TSE source told AFP.

+Bukele also shared results of an exit poll by Costa Rican firm Cid Gallup which gave New Ideas a large majority in parliament, with more than 67 percent of the vote, although technical details of the survey were not released.

+"New Ideas + GANA will have more than 60 deputies (...)
+Thank you to the Salvadoran people.
+Thank God," he tweeted.

-If the trend is confirmed, Bukele could fulfill his objective of winning an absolute majority in parliament, which would give the president more power over crucial decisions and lawmaking.
+If the results are confirmed, Bukele could fulfill his objective of winning an absolute majority in parliament, which would give the president more power over crucial decisions and lawmaking.

-Anticipating a win, Bukele tweeted: "Victory," along with a video with footage of fireworks Sunday night in the capital San Salvador.

 Bukele, accused of authoritarianism by his detractors, hopes to have his hands untied after a frustrating two years of blockages by an opposition-controlled parliament.